-Senate scraps Rand Paul's terror war challenge - murky authorization survives
+Senate scraps Rand Paul's terror war challenge – murky authorization survives

 “Sixteen years is very unwise to let war happen on auto-pilot,” said Kaine.

-House Speaker Paul Ryan, R-Wis., believes the Trump Administration “should take the lead” on an AUMF.
+House Speaker Paul Ryan, R-Wis., believes the Trump administration “should take the lead” on an AUMF.
 But the speaker says “I think that’s in our interest to have a new one.”

-But the Trump Administration contends it wields all the authority it needs and dismisses guidance from Capitol Hill.
+But the Trump administration contends it wields all the authority it needs and dismisses guidance from Capitol Hill.

 “I would hope that we always would revisit something that is now 16 years old,” said House Minority Leader Nancy Pelosi, D-Calif., about the original, post-9/11 AUMF.